nikita-borisov/QAOA_Hadamard_Finder/README.md

 $$H_p=\sum_{i\neq j}\sum_{k\neq l}Z_{ik}Z_{jk}Z_{il}Z_{jl}.$$
 When this Hamiltonian is converted to unitary gate: $e^{-i\gamma H_p}$, we can apply a quantum circuit layer applying 6 CNOT gates and arbitrary rotation gate $R_z(2\gamma)$ for every term in the summation.
+This program is implemented in Qiskit and run on a quantum computer simulator.